GrafnusOSS/software-documentation/src/portalshard/userdocs/portal_creation.md

 Step inside and check for yourself 😉

 > [!tip]
-> You can break the block below the pprtal without destroying the portal!
+> You can break the block below the portal without destroying the portal!

 ## Removing a portal